 If you are in more than one lab, please ensure that you are charging your Fairshare to the appropriate group by using this option in all of your job scripts and specifying the lab group.

-Notifications by Email:
+Notifications by Email

 The scheduler can send email to you for various job states (FAIL and END being the most useful).
 But please bear in mind that this must be used responsibly as one user can quickly overwhelm the mail system and affect the notifications of all users by clogging up the mail queue.
 Keep in mind that tens or even hundreds of thousands of jobs may be in flight at a given time.
 This is why below we will strongly caution against using the ALL mail type.
-If you are using a metascheduler, job arrys, or just many jobs, please try to avoid adding too much burden to the email queue; Sending hundreds or thousands of emails can cause email backups, not to mention fill up your inbox.
+If you are using a metascheduler, job arrays, or just many jobs, please try to avoid adding too much burden to the email queue; Sending hundreds or thousands of emails can cause email backups, not to mention fill up your inbox.

-Monitoring Job Progress with squeue and sacct
+Monitoring Job Progress

 sacct can provide much more detail as it has access to many of the resource accounting fields that SLURM uses.
 For example, to get a detailed report on the memory and CPU usage for an array job (see below for details about job arrays):